-If the District is required to exclude a student, group of students, a class, or multiple classes as a result of the scenarios listed above, while the school itself remains open for in-person instruction, the District shall offer virtual or remote instruction to those students in a manner commensurate with in-person instruction to the extent possible, i.e. home instruction via Zoom.
+If the District is required to exclude a student, group of students, a class, or multiple classes as a result of the scenarios listed above, while the school itself remains open for in-person instruction, the District shall offer virtual or remote instruction to those students in a manner commensurate with in-person instruction to the extent possible, i.e. Google Meet.
+Please refer to the Emergency Virtual or Remote Instruction Program Plan for further information.
+All students have iPads to support various learning platforms.
+Students and staff have access to technical support email techsupport@frenchtownschool.org.